shashanksaranr/STATIC-WEBSITE-FOR-PORTFOLIO/README.md

 #Description:

 As part of the CodTech internship, I designed and developed a static website for a personal developer portfolio using HTML, CSS, and JavaScript.
 This portfolio website showcases my skills, projects, education, and contact information in a professional and visually appealing format.
-The main objective was to build a clean, responsive, and user-friendly interface that highlights my capabilities as a web developer and serves as a digital resume for potential employers or clients.
+The main objective was to build a clean, responsive, and user-friendly interface that highlights my capabilities as a software developer and serves as a digital resume for potential employers or clients.

 #Tools and Technologies Used:
 1. HTML (HyperText Markup Language)